 The environment is an additional concern for some vegetarians.
 Issues have been cited concerning all aspects of the environment, such as animal waste from factory farms polluting the land and water or forests that are cut down to make room for grazing cattle.

-Religious beliefs can also play an important role in vegetarianism.
+Religious beliefs also can play an important role in vegetarianism.
 For instance, followers of Jainism practice nonviolence (also called ahimsa, meaning "do no harm"), and do not eat meat or certain vegetables, such as onions, potatoes and garlic.
 Hindus also believe in ahimsa and are the world's largest vegetarian population.
 They believe in the dietary customs of self-control and purity of mind and spirit.
 Seventh-day Adventists practice a vegetarian lifestyle, while Buddhists also support the concept of ahimsa (although some eat fish or meat).

 Many people make the switch to a vegetarian diet because of the potential health benefits.
 Vegetarian eating patterns have been associated with improved health outcomes including lower levels of obesity, a reduced risk of heart disease and lower blood pressure.
 Also, vegetarians tend to consume a lower proportion of calories from fat and fewer overall calories, and more fiber, potassium and vitamin C than non-vegetarians.
 These characteristics, plus lifestyle factors, may contribute to the health benefits among vegetarians.

 Note: A healthy eating pattern is essential in order to obtain the health benefits of becoming a vegetarian.
 The Dietary Guidelines and MyPlate provide guidance for planning a well-balanced vegetarian or vegan diet.